philsosopher/odin-library/README.md

     - basic layout ✅
     - card list for books ✅
     - card ✅
-    - form (to start with on the side)
+    - form (to start with on the side) ✅
+        - form elements ✅
+        - form attributes and submit button behaviour ✅
     - form dialog box
 - create javascript skeleton
     - book constructor ✅